CAMRA Ipswich & East Suffolk branch.last updated 02/01/2017

 7 Barrack Ln

-Listed at Horse Barrack yard in 1830
+The pub is listed at Horse Barrack yard in 1830.

 In 1861 Alexander & William Marshall are shown as Canteen Keeper & Assistant Keeper, but are living in the Cavalry Barracks at the time of the census, and Samuel Norman is listed as a victualler at 7 Barrack Lane, which is believed to the the address of the pub.

 A possible landlord in the 1841 census is Henry Wilson, who is listed as an ostler.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)